STUDIO

 Field Trips and Site Visits

-Students accepted into the OMA Studio at Venice Studio may be considered for available internship or job opportunities at OMA.
-Selection of candidates is at the sole discretion of the studio directors and OMA.
+Young designers and students accepted to join OMA at Venice Studio may be considered for available internship or job opportunities at OMA.
+Selection of candidates is at the sole discretion of the team leaders and OMA.
 Places are not guaranteed.